Welcome to this blog, where we’ll be tackling the question of ‘How long does it take to make animation videos?’

 However, as technology advances, there are a few things around that can make things a bit more time-efficient.

-Of course, we won’t be 100% accurate, but such is life.
+Of course, we won’t be 100% accurate, but that’s just the way it is.
 Who is 100% accurate?

-The more elements such as those above that you provide to us, the quicker we can get into the animation phase.
+The more elements, such as those above, that you provide to us, the quicker we can get into the animation phase.

 We hope that answers the question ‘how long does it take to make animation videos?’